arnigeir/lsd/readme.md

 The Query object
 ---
-Now this is all fine but in it self not very impressive.
-The Catalog object additionally has a method to return objects (Filter) from a catalog based on some user constraint.
-The Filter method actually returns a Query object that has couple of methods to further manipulate the values from Filter.
-We will take a more detailed look at Query later but only explain one method ToArray() that returns the objects returned by Filter as a JavaScript array of the objects.
+Now this is all fine but in it self it is not very impressive.
+The Catalog object additionally has a Filter method to return selected objects  from a catalog based on some user constraint.
+The Filter method returns a Query object that has couple of methods to further manipulate the values from Filter.
+We will take a more detailed look at Query later but at the moment only explain the method "ToArray()" that a JavaScript array of the objects in the query.

 	var books = lsd.Library.Books.Filter( function(b) { return b.author === "Michael Cricton" }).ToArray();